-- Our business is highly dependent on automotive sales and production volumes. - We currently rely on one distributor for sales of our products in China. - A material portion of our business is in China, which may be an unpredictable market and is currently suffering trade tensions with the U.S. - We must continue to attract, retain and develop key personnel. - We could be impacted by disruptions in supply. - Our accounting estimates and risk management processes rely on assumptions or models that may prove inaccurate. - We must maintain an effective system of internal control over financial reporting to keep stockholder confidence. - Our industry is highly competitive. - Our North American market is currently designed for the public's use of car dealerships to purchase automobiles which may dramatically change. - Our revenue could be impacted by growing use of ride-sharing or other alternate forms of car ownership. - We must be effective in developing new lines of business and new products to maintain growth. - Any disruptions in our relationships with independent installers and new car dealerships could harm our sales. - Our strategy related to acquisitions and investments could be unsuccessful or consume significant resources. - We must maintain and grow our network of sales, distribution channels and customer base to be successful. - We are exposed to a wide range of risks due to the multinational nature of our business.
+- Our business is We are highly dependent on the automotive industry.
+A prolonged or material contraction in automotive sales and production volumes. volumes could adversely affect our business, results of operations and financial condition. - We currently rely on one distributor for sales of our products in China. - A material portion significant percentage of our revenue is generated from our business is in China, which may be an unpredictable a market and that is currently suffering trade tensions associated with the U.S. certain risks. - We must continue The loss of one or more of our key personnel or our failure to attract and retain and develop key personnel. other highly qualified personnel in the future, could harm our business. - We A material disruption from our contract manufacturers or suppliers or our inability to obtain a sufficient supply from alternate suppliers could cause us to be impacted by disruptions in supply. unable to meet customer demands or increase our costs. - Our asset-light business model exposes us to product quality and variable cost risks. - Our accounting estimates and risk management processes rely on assumptions or models that may prove inaccurate. - We must maintain an effective system Fluctuations in the cost and availability of internal control over financial reporting raw materials, equipment, labor and transportation could cause manufacturing delays, increase our costs and/or impact our ability to keep stockholder confidence. meet customer demand. - Our industry is highly competitive. - Our North American market is currently designed for Harm to our reputation or the public's use reputation of car dealerships to purchase automobiles which may dramatically change. one or more of our products could have an adverse effect on our business. - Our revenue and operating results may fluctuate, which may make our results difficult to predict and could cause our results to fall short of expectations. - Technology could render the need for some of our products obsolete. - Infringement of our intellectual property could impact our ability to compete effectively. - If changes to our existing products or introduction of new products or services do not meet our customers' expectations or fail to generate revenue, we could lose our customers or fail to generate any revenue from such products or services and our business may be impacted by growing use of ride-sharing or other alternate forms of car ownership. harmed. - We must be effective in developing new lines of business and new products to maintain growth. - Any disruptions in depend on our relationships with independent installers and new car dealerships and their ability to sell and service our products.
+Any disruption in these relationships could harm our sales. - Our strategy related We may not be able to identify, finance and complete suitable acquisitions and investments, and any completed acquisitions and investments could be unsuccessful or consume significant resources. - We must maintain may incur material losses and grow our network costs as a result of sales, distribution channels and customer base to be successful. - We are exposed to a wide range of risks due to the multinational nature of our business.